-It is a type of cell or organism that has the ability to alter its shape, mainly by spreading and retracting pseudopods.
+It is a type of cell or organism that can alter its shape, mainly by spreading and retracting pseudopods.

 An amoeba is often called an amoeboid.